 3. Value retention clause

-The basic rent in accordance with Section 6, Clause 1a shall be linked to the performance of the consumer price index for Germany determined by the Federal Statistical Office.
+The basic rent in accordance with Section 6, Clause 1a shall be linked to the Consumer Price Index for Germany determined by the Federal Statistical Office.

-a) automatic value retention )
+a) automatic value retention.

-If, in the future, the consumer price index for Germany, as determined by the Federal Statistical Office, increases or decreases on the basis of the index published for the month in which the agreement was concluded by at least one per cent, the rent shall automatically change by the same percentage downwards or upwards at the beginning of the month following the month in which the above change occurred.
+In the event that the Consumer Price Index for Germany, as determined by the Federal Statistical Office, increases or decreases by at least one percent according to the index published for the month in which the agreement was concluded, the rent shall automatically change by the same percentage downwards or upwards at the beginning of the month following the month in which the above change occurred.

-This regulation may be applied repeatedly if the conditions are again given.
+This regulation may be applied repeatedly if the aforesaid circumstances reoccur.
 The basis for calculation is the rent last changed.

 b) During the period of validity of the value retention clause, other rent increases shall not be permitted.
-Excluding rent increases due to value improvement measures by the landlord in accordance with paragraph 5.
-The landlord's right to claim for changed operating costs shall remain unaffected.
+This does not include rent increases arising from value improvement measures taken by the landlord in accordance with paragraph 5.
+The landlord's right to charge for changed operating costs shall remain unaffected.

 4. Graduated rent agreement

-The rent in accordance with Section 5 Clause 1a shall rise with effect
+The rent in accordance with Section 5 Clause 1a shall rise as follows:

 a) from by EUR to EUR